How to deal with disfigurement

-Over the Christmas holidays in 2014, I developed an infection on my face that produced angry sores, attracting unwanted looks and stares when I went out in public.
+Over the Christmas holidays in 2014, I developed an infection on my face that produced angry sores.
+This attracted unwanted looks and stares when I went out in public.
 This got me thinking about the people who live daily with disfigurement to the face or body.

 According to Changing Faces, a charity that helps people living with visible difference, there are 1.3 million people in the UK affected by disfigurement to their face and body.

 During my facial infection, wearing make-up wasn’t an option to camouflage the sores.
-Having worked hard on my body image and self esteem over the years, I wasn’t about to let a few sores stop me from enjoying the full schedule of activities my husband and I had planned for the holidays.
+I’ve worked hard on my body image for years; I wasn’t about to let a few sores stop me from enjoying the activities I planned for the holidays.

 These are the strategies I used to deal with my (albeit temporary) ‘visible difference’: